usdigitalresponse/storefront/README.md

 To get a base ID, go to https://airtable.com/api and click on any USDR Food base e.g. Storefront Demo.

 The app ID begins with `app`.
 You can either grab the ID from the url `https://airtable.com/[some_key_beginning_with_app]/api/` or it will be displayed in the Introduction section: `The ID of this base is [some_key_beginning_with_app].`

+*Note: It is recommended that you clone the Storefront Demo base and use this copy while developing.
+This way you can test schema changes without worrying about breaking other instances of the app.*

 #### 2. Get Stripe API keys